Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Cherenkov emission and rate: an illustrative case study

 We will describe now why one can be justified in utilizing kinematical threshold conditions mentioned previously, for the purposes of Lorentz tests.
 With the simplifying assumptions above, we work directly with the QED vertex, $e^{\mp}(p)\rightarrow e^{\mp}(p^{\prime})\g(k)$, where, for quantities in the parentheses, the 4-momenta, we leave out suffixes $e$, for clarity, and further use photon wave 4-vector $k^{\mu}$.
 Writing out the dispersion relations fulfilled by the electron and photon, respectively, as shown in~(\ref{eq:gdr}), yields,

-where the residual rotation invariance implicit in eq.~(\ref{eq:gdr}) has been used.\footnote{We remind the reader, that this simplifying choice is used implicitly in most phenomenological analyses of LV, say, in~\cite{He:2022jdl,Li:2022ugz}, as is also the cases of some noneffective field-theoretical QG models including the ones based on brane theories discussed below; otherwise spatial anisotropies enter~(\ref{eq:rdr}) via direction-$i$-dependent $\eta_{i},\xi_{i}$~(for implications of broken O(3) symmetry see, e.g.,~\cite{Mattingly:2005re}).} For the energy well above the threshold of interest here, the lepton masses can be safely neglected so that the electron/positron dispersion further simplifies to $E^{2}\simeq \pv^{2}(1+\delta+\eta p/M)$ and, for the outgoing particle, $E^{\prime 2}\simeq \pv^{\prime 2}(1+\delta+\eta p^{\prime}/M)$.
+where the residual rotation invariance implicit in eq.~(\ref{eq:gdr}) has been used.\footnote{We remind the reader, that this simplifying choice is used implicitly in most phenomenological analyses of LV, say, in~\cite{He:2022jdl,Li:2022ugz}, as is also the cases of some noneffective field-theoretical QG models including the ones based on brane theories discussed below; otherwise spatial anisotropies enter~(\ref{eq:rdr}) via direction-$i$-dependent $\eta_{i},\xi_{i}$~(for implications of broken O(3) symmetry see, e.g.,~\cite{Mattingly:2005re}).} For the energy well above the threshold of interest here, the lepton masses can be safely neglected so that the electron/positron dispersion further simplifies to $E^{2}\simeq \pv^{2}(1+\delta+\eta p/M)$, and for the outgoing particle $E^{\prime 2}\simeq \pv^{\prime 2}(1+\delta+\eta p^{\prime}/M)$.
+We emphasize that there is no helicity or spin dependence of the LV terms in our oversimplified formalism~(\ref{eq:rdr}), i.e., $\eta$ and $\xi$ are assumed to be \emph{either} positive or negative~(or equivalently, $s_{e/\g}$ takes only one value between $-1$ and $+1$).
+Otherwise, for example, there would be photon birefringence which has been severely constrained by cosmological measurements~\cite{Li:2025stf,AlvesBatista:2023wqm,He:2022gyk}.

 We start with some kinematical considerations, basing our analysis in a frame in which the motion of the initial lepton is along, say, $x^{1}$ coordinate for concreteness and brevity.
 It allows one to parameterize the 4-momenta of the final states as